 You must earn a bachelor’s degree or higher from a regionally accredited institution by the time you begin the Doctor of Physical Therapy program.
 You must submit an official degree transcript for confirmation.
 International degrees that have been evaluated as a United States equivalent will not be considered for admission.
 If you’re admitted into the program with your baccalaureate degree pending, you’ll be considered provisionally admitted until your degree is awarded.

 Each applicant must complete the following 11 prerequisite courses to be considered for the Wingate University DPT program.
 For applications to be eligible for consideration, applicants must be within two outstanding prerequisites.
-These must be completed even if they were not part of your baccalaureate degree course of study.
-No exceptions.
-All prerequisite coursework should have a grade of “C” or higher.

 If you’ve attended an institution that awards a quarter or other means of reporting coursework hours, you must have completed what our admissions committee deems to be an approximate equivalent to the semester hours shown for each course.